strategicdata/pmhc-mds-spec/doc/data-specification/include/definitions.rst

   - If Service Contact Modality is not 'Face to Face' enter 9999
   - If Service Contact Modality is 'Face to Face' a valid Australian postcode must be entered

+  - As of 1 November 2016, PMHC MDS currently validates that postcodes are in the range 0200-0299 or 0800-9999.

 :METeOR: `429894 <http://meteor.aihw.gov.au/content/index.phtml/itemId/429894>`__